derPatecopa/angular_store/README.md

 - the total price is calculated based on the cart value
 - Name, adress and total price are being taken to the success page once the submit button is pressed
 - submit button is being enabled when all forms are filled

+# changes for second review:
+- added angular FormControl for credit Card